Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 - Retained Speed (%) = Min Speed / Entry Speed
 - Score (integer) = Average Speed * Retained Speed (%) * 10

+Notes:

-n.b.
-Min Speed and Retained Speed are the key jibe metrics reported by [GpsarPro](https://gpsactionreplay.free.fr/) and [GPS Speedreader](https://github.com/prichterich/GPS-Speedreader).
+- Min Speed and Retained Speed are the key jibe metrics reported by [GpsarPro](https://gpsactionreplay.free.fr/) and [GPS Speedreader](https://github.com/prichterich/GPS-Speedreader)
+- Min Speed is required to calculate Retained Speed, and Retained Speed is required to calculate the Score